Posterior Contraction and Credible Sets for Filaments of Regression Functions: Introduction

 So far in the literature, the study of filaments is limited only to densities only using the kernel approach.
 This paper supplements the current literature in two ways.
 First, we provide a Bayesian approach to the filament estimation in regression context and study the contraction rates using a finite random series of B-splines basis.
 This has theoretical advantages as the bias can be better controlled when the function is more than ``minimally smooth" (i.e. more than four times differentiable).
-Secondly, we provide a way to construct credible set with sufficient frequentist coverage for the filaments.
-Different from the bootstrap-based confidence region proposed by \citet{chen2015annals} which gives a band-shape region, our valid credible region consists of filaments from posterior samples.
-Another difference is that the inferential target in this paper is the true quantity itself, while in \citet{chen2015annals} the inference is targeted towards to the debiased quantity.
+Specifically, better rates are obtained for the filament points on some appropriately defined integral curves and for the Hausdorff distance of the filament which are both $(n/\log n)^{(2-\alpha)/(2(1+\alpha))}$ (see Remarks \ref{rates:filaments_on_curves_remark} and \ref{rates:hausdorff_remark}).
+Secondly, we provide a way to construct credible set with sufficient frequentist coverage for the filaments (see Theorem \ref{credible_sets}).
+In contrast to the bootstrap-based confidence region proposed by \citet{chen2015annals} which gives a band-shape region, our valid credible region consists of filaments from posterior samples.
+Another difference is that the inferential target in this paper is the true quantity itself, while in \citet{chen2015annals} the inference is directed towards to the debiased quantity.
+Although relying on some existing results in the literature, these additional results we obtain offer a new perspective how a Bayesian approach can be applied to a complicated nonparametric problem in a rather intuitive way.

-Before we move on to the formal definition, it is worth to point out that some other possible definitions of ridges or filaments have also been discussed and studied in mathematics and computer sciences literature; see \citet{emberly} for more details.
-In this paper, we study the filament as introduced in \citet{emberly}, \citet{chen2015annals}, \citet{qiao2016annals}.
+Before we move on to the formal definition of the filament, it is worth to point out that some other possible definitions of filaments have also been discussed and studied in mathematics and computer sciences literature; see \citet{emberly} for more details.
+In this paper, we study the filament as introduced in \citet{chen2015annals} and \citet{qiao2016annals}.

 This paper is organized as follows.
 Notation and background materials are given in Section 2.
-The model is formally introduced in Section 3 along with the prior distribution, and the posterior distribution is also described.
+The model is formally introduced in Section 3 along with the descriptions of the prior distribution and the posterior distribution.
 Technical assumptions are given in Section 4.
 The main results in posterior contraction and credible region are presented in Section 5.
-Simulation results and an application for earthquake data are presented in Section 6 and 7 respectively.
+Simulation results and an application to an earthquake data are presented in Section 6 and 7 respectively.
 All proofs are given in Section 8.